 Personally, my Delta co-branded credit card lives in the drawer – I use other, more rewarding credit cards day to day.
 But if you're really, really close to the Medallion status you crave, whipping out your Delta card more often could be a savvy move.

-In the new world of earning Delta status, there's a way to earn additional MQMs for everyday spending on select Delta credit cards
+In the new world of earning Delta status, there's a way to earn additional MQDs for everyday spending on select Delta credit cards.

-Exactly how many MQDs you'll earn depends on which one you've got:
+Exactly how many MQDs you'll earn depends on which card you've got:

 Let's say you're bound to wind up $100 or so MQDs shy of the Delta status you want for next year.
-Put a $1,000 on a Delta Reserve Card, and you're set.
-With the Delta Platinum Card, you'd need to charge $2,000 to earn that same $100 MQDs.
+Put a $1,000 purchase on a Delta Reserve Card, and you're set.
+With the Delta Platinum Card, you'd need to charge $2,000 to earn the same $100 MQDs.

 Is this the most efficient way to earn a bunch of the Delta MQDs you need?
 Not even close.
 But if you have a big purchase coming up, can't get another credit card, or don't have any outstanding Delta flights before the year is done, it might be the easiest.